krestaino/my-dash/README.md

 #### `REACT_APP_API_URL`

 The URL of your API server.
-For local development, this is `http://localhost:4000`, unless you changed `API_PORT` in the API's `.env` file.
+For local development, this is `http://localhost:4000`, unless you changed `API_PORT` in the API `.env` file.
 For production environments, remember to set the correct URL as `http://localhost:4000` is probably not what you want.

-## Adding your own servies
+## Adding your own services

 I recommend you check out the two folders [api/src/routes](api/src/routes) and [ui/src/components/services](ui/src/components/services) to see how the existing services are implemented.